 Affordable non-owner insurance in Ohio, by ZIP code

-In Ohio, a 40-year-old driver living in ZIP code 43717 pays $181 a year or $15 per month for non-owner insurance, while the coverage costs $182 a year or $15 per month for a driver in ZIP code 43788 with a clean driving record.
+A 40-year-old Ohio driver living in ZIP 43717 pays $181 a year or $15 per month for non-owner car insurance, whereas insurance rates in the ZIP code 43788 is $182 a year or $15 per month for a driver age with a clean driving record.

 When should you consider buying non-owner car insurance in Ohio?